 Schlossberg has been long-established as a leader and authority on key religious and social issues.
 Her previous board service includes appointments with Presbyterian Action for Faith and Freedom, the Presbyterian Renewal Network, the National Pro-Life Religious Council, the Association for Church Renewal, The National Association of Evangelicals, and SEN—a mission organization based in Slovakia serving Eastern Europe.
 Schlossberg also served on the advisory board for Theology Matters, Presbyterians Pro-Life, and OneByOne.
 She co-authored Not My Own: Abortion and the Marks of the Church—which made the Christianity Today “Top 20 Books of the Year” list for 2005—and has had articles and materials on church reform published in First Things, Touchstone, Theology Matters, Presbyterian Layman, Presbyterian Pro-Life News, and various publications of the Presbyterian Coalition.

-Schlossberg and her husband currently are members of The Falls Church Anglican, in Virginia.
+Schlossberg and her author husband, Herbert, were married nearly 57 years.
+They were members of the Presbyterian Church (USA) until 2015, when they joined The Falls Church Anglican in Virginia.
 She earned her M.A. at The George Washington University; received her B.A. from Bethel College in St. Paul, Minnesota; and attained certification as a supervisor of special education programs in the state of Pennsylvania.